Women's Co-Working Space The Wing Landing in L.A. Soon

 With pale pink poured concrete floors and color-coded bookshelves stacked high with works by female authors (curated in collaboration with female-owned iconic New York bookstore The Strand), not to mention the beauty bars loaded with Chanel products, a cafe serving three meals per day, lactation rooms and spa-like showers and locker rooms, comparisons could be drawn to a grown-up sorority house.
 Outsiders looking in can get a feel for the space courtesy of its biannual print magazine, No Man's Land, or its just-cheeky-enough Instagram feed — which, by the way, has almost 200,000 followers, despite the fact that The Wing has only 3,000 members.

-A space in Hollywood is likely given Gelman's own ties to the entertainment industry — she is pals with Lena Dunham and worked with the filmmaker on early projects.
+A space in Hollywood is fitting given Gelman's own ties to the entertainment industry — she is pals with Lena Dunham and worked with the filmmaker on early projects.
 "I think it’s been such an amazing year to watch women in [the entertainment] industry become activated politically," she said.
 "They’ve really taken ownership of their industry in a way that’s been very cool to watch.
 We hope to contribute and give a physical face for those conversations to continue."